schnerring/schnerring.github.io/content/posts/opnsense-baseline-guide/index.md

 ### Checksum Offloading

-Checksum offloading is broken in some hardware, particularly some Realtek cards.
+For some hardware, checksum offloading doesn't work, particularly some Realtek cards.
 Rarely, drivers may have problems with checksum offloading and some specific NICs.
 If your hardware is incompatible with checksum offloading, disable it.

 Navigate to {{< breadcrumb "Interfaces" "Settings" >}}.